ExtendedXmlSerializer/home/readme.rst

 Experimental Xaml-ness: Attached Properties
 ===========================================

-We went ahead and got a little cute with v2 of ExtendedXmlSerializer, adding support for Attached Properties on objects in your serialized object graph.
+We went ahead and got a little cute with v2 of `ExtendedXmlSerializer`, adding support for Attached Properties on objects in your serialized object graph.
 But instead of constraining it to objects that inherit from `DependencyObject`, *every* object can benefit from it.
 Check it out:

 .. sourcecode:: csharp